Popular Types of Mortgages That Can Help You Buy Your Next Home

 Financing your primary home at a lower rate over a longer period of time frees up additional funds in your budget to use for home renovations, or even to purchase a second home.
 With a lower mortgage payment, you’re free to use more of your personal income for other expenses such as a new car, home furnishings, or extended vacations if you like to travel with your family.

 With so much information on mortgage rates and terms now available online and through your lender, it’s easier than ever to take the mystery out of the approval process and find a loan that matches your long-term financial and personal goals.
 Running numbers through an online mortgage calculator can show the difference in payments when comparing fixed and adjustable options.
-And if you have specific questions about types of mortgages, TBI Mortgage can provide additional information on loans that are being offered in your area.
+And if you have specific questions about types of mortgages, Toll Brothers Mortgage can provide additional information on loans that are being offered in your area.